microsoft/dstoolkit-route-optimization/README.md

 | 3 | C | 8 | 1t | S1 | D3 | 2022-08-01 10AM | 2022-08-04 |
 | ... | ... | ... | ... | ... | ... | ... | ... |

-However, in the case that there are a lot of items from the same source, we need to further partition those such that we can solve the problem within the time limit.
-The optimality may lose after that.
-There will be a trade-off between optimality and running time.
-Usually, shortening running time is more preferred.
+In the case where there are a lot of items from the same source, you may need to further partition those items such that individual problems can be solved within a given time limit.
+The optimality may not be guaranteed in this case.

-For example, we can further partition items from source S1 by the Available_Time if there are too many of them.
+For example, we can further partition items from source S1 by Available_Time.
 The intuition is that the business constraint #3 of our problem restricts the time span of all the items in the same truck.
 So, grouping items with similar available time will be easier to satisfy this constraint.
-Below are two sample partitions illustrate this idea.
+Below are two example partitions to illustrate the idea.

 * Orders that are available on 2022-08-01: